Prachurja/Ticatoe/README.md

 ### How to Run
 * Download the repo.
-* Open the Command Prompt and enter the following command
+* Open the Command Prompt and enter the command:
 ```bash
 setx TOKEN "place your bot token here"
 ```
 * Open a new Command Prompt window.
-Then enter the commands below
+Then enter the commands:
 ```bash
 cd folder\where\you\installed\the\repo
 gradlew run